-&lt;sup>3 Authorizing official depends on value of PRF: <\$5K level 1, \$5-\$25k 2 approvals of which 1 is level 2, > \$25k CR see Map of Authority.
+3 Authorizing official depends on value of PRF: <\$5K level 1, \$5-\$25k 2 approvals of which 1 is level 2, > \$25k CR see Map of Authority.
 See the CRS Procurement Manual for more details.

-- Procurement Official and Project Manager gathers vendor information through the use of the Sample Market Assessment & Price Survey Form.
+- 6. Procurement Official and Project Manager gathers vendor information4 through the use of the Sample Market Assessment & Price Survey Form.
 The Procurement Official raises bids through the Bid Request Form and uses the Vendor Comparison form to collate information and compare vendors. - 7.
 The CR can form vendor selection committee using program and/or procurement staff.
 This is often very useful for voucher programming since markets are often remote.
 The composition of the purchase committee should be approved by CR or designee. - 8.
 Vendor selection committee to collect vendor information and prices.
 Prices serve as a baseline, to be able to monitor and prevent price inflation. - 9.
 Vendor Selection committee meeting to chooses vendors based on vendor criteria outlined in the PRF focusing on types of materials, price, willingness to participate in voucher program, stocks available and ability to restock etc. To ensure the proper functioning of the market it is advisable to have a large number of vendors. - 10.
 CR (or designee) to review and approve proposed list of vendors. - 11.
-Project Staff to initiate draft contacts to be reviewed by Administration staff for vendors outlining the conditions of the fair voucher program including the range of allowed and disallowed items, price arrangements, , conditions for participating in the fairs, payment conditions, etc. - 12.
-CR (or designee/Head of Operations) to review and approve the finalized contract in line with Regional contract review process (in some cases, a review by CRS Lawyer may be necessary). - 13.
-Country Representative to sign 2 copies of contact with selected vendors (CR or delegate signs). - 14.
+The Head of Operations/Operations Manager in collaboration with the DRD Operations should liaise with the Office of General Council (OGC) to draft a vendor contract for the specific program.
+A contract will be required when working with a Financial Service Provider (FSP), such as a bank, mobile money provider or Western Union.
+A different style vendor contract will be necessary when working with vendors in the market, such as local vendors selling NFIs, rice, lentils, spaghetti, etc. Under both situations it will be important for the Senior Operations Staff to liaise with OGC. - 12.
+Country Representative to sign 2 copies of contact with selected vendors (CR or delegate signs). - 13.
 Project staff explain the content of the contract in detail with each vendor before getting it signed by the selected vendor (this can be done following a vendor's training session).